In This Article

-While it is important to note that infertility is not on the rise, an astonishing 1 in 6 couples experiences difficult becoming pregnant.
-A couple is considered infertile if they have been consistently trying to become pregnant for more than one year, without success.
+While it is important to note that infertility is not on the rise, according to Current Genetic Medicine Reports, one in every six couples has difficulty becoming pregnant.
+A couple is considered infertile if they have been consistently trying to become pregnant for more than one year, without success .

 #4.
 Some Animals do not Have Reproductive Systems Similar to Ours

 It is true that some mammals have similar reproductive systems, this is not always the case.
 Kangaroos have three vaginas.
 One is used as a birth canal, and the other two are for the male kangaroo’s two penis’.
 Birds do not have either a penis or a vagina.
 Instead, both male and females have a cloaca.

 #3.
 Some Women are Born with two Uteruses

 This is not common, but it is not incredibly rare either.
 The Mayo Clinic says this double uterus condition can affect up to 1 in every 2000 women.
 It occurs during development when the uterus begins as two small tubes.
 When these tubes do not connect all of the way, two uteruses can develop.